avj99/Medicare-Assistant/README.md

 # Your Medicare Assistant

-By leveraging the power of Microsoft Azure and Python's Scrapy library, I have efficiently scraped and collected valuable data from  healthcare insurance company, Aetna Healthcare.
+By leveraging the power of Microsoft Azure and Python's Scrapy library, I have efficiently scraped and collected valuable data from  healthcare insurance company.
 This comprehensive dataset forms the foundation of my application, ensuring up-to-date and accurate information.
 The user interface, built with React and JavaScript, offers a seamless and intuitive experience.
 Gone are the days of endlessly navigating through complex websites with numerous tabs and overwhelming information.
 Instead, users can engage with my AI bot, designed to answer dynamic questions promptly.
 Whether users need details about coverage options, premium rates, or specific policy details, my AI bot provides personalized responses based on their inquiries.
 The conversational nature of the bot ensures a natural interaction, as it adapts to user needs, preferences, and queries.